forcedotcom/cli/releasenotes/README.md

 * FIX: We've improved the errors that result from certain executions of `project deploy` commands that are supposed to fail, such as executing `project deploy quick` and passing it an invalid job ID.
 (GitHub issue [#2962](https://github.com/forcedotcom/cli/issues/2962), sfdx-core PR [#1108](https://github.com/forcedotcom/sfdx-core/pull/1108))

+* FIX: Let's say you have two sets of source files associated with two different objects in a package directory.
+Both sets of files also include the `All.listView-meta.xml` file.
+The Source Mobility feature now correctly detects that moving both of these sets of files to a new package directory is not an actual source change that needs to be tracked.
+(GitHub issue [#2945](https://github.com/forcedotcom/cli/issues/2945), source-tracking PR [#631](https://github.com/forcedotcom/source-tracking/pull/631))

 ## 2.51.6 (July 24, 2024) [stable]

 * CHANGE: We deprecated the CMTRecordManagedDeletion scratch org feature because it's no longer necessary.
 The scratch org feature allows you to remove custom metadata type records from a second-generation managed package.
 But as of the Spring '24 Salesforce release, the feature is now available to all independent software vendors (ISVs).
 See the [Spring '24 release notes](https://help.salesforce.com/s/articleView?id=release-notes.rn_packaging_remove_cmt_records.htm&release=248&type=5) for more information about the new feature.  (sfdx-core PR [#1102](https://github.com/forcedotcom/sfdx-core/pull/1102))